William Morva

 The United States Supreme Court declined to review the case in February 2017.
 Subsequently, Judge Robert Turk set the execution date for July 6, 2017.
 On June 20, 2017, Morva's lawyers, on his behalf, filed a request for clemency with Virginia Governor Terry McAuliffe.
 They requested that Governor McAuliffe, in light of evidence concerning Morva's true mental state, commute his sentence from death to life in prison without the possibility of parole.
-They also urged the governor to ensure that Morva receive treatment with anti-psychotic drugs.
-Since Morva's lawyers filed his clemency petition, several local and international groups, as well 28 Virginia lawmakers called on Governor McAuliffe to halt the execution of Morva.
-The daughter of sheriff's deputy Sutphin, one of the two men slain by Morva, expressed her support for his clemency petition and asked the governor to spare his life.
+They also urged the Governor to ensure that Morva receive treatment with anti-psychotic drugs.
+Since Morva's lawyers filed his clemency petition, several local and international groups and 28 Virginia lawmakers called on Governor McAuliffe to halt the execution of Morva.
+The daughter of sheriff's deputy Sutphin, one of the two men slain by Morva, expressed her support for his clemency petition and asked the Governor to spare his life.

-Despite the efforts of Morva's lawyers, and many supporters locally and internationally, Governor McAuliffe, declined to grant Morva's clemency.
+Despite the efforts of Morva's lawyers, and many supporters locally and internationally, Governor McAuliffe declined to grant Morva's clemency.
 Morva was being held at the Greensville Correctional Center, in Jarratt, Virginia.
-Morva's lawyers released a statement on the governor's decision.
+Morva's lawyers released a statement on the Governor's decision.
 They stated that, although Morva lost his battle for clemency, "they hope by improving access to proper evaluation and treatment for persons living with severe mental illness, we can avoid future tragedies."
 Morva was executed by the Commonwealth of Virginia and pronounced dead at 9:15 p.m. on July 6, 2017.
 He had no last words.
-Morva was reportedly nervous and shaking in his final moments.

-The drug cocktail used for the execution was "a controversial lethal injection formula that may have subjected the last prisoner to be executed by the state to an excruciating death equivalent to drowning."
-The last prisoner to be executed in Virginia using this drug cocktail was Ricky Gray, who was executed in January 2017.
-Morva is also the last prisoner in America to be put to death in a blue state.